DIY Kitchen Cabinet Installation Guide

 With stud framed walls, cabinets are held in place by wood screws that are often 3 or even 3 ½ inches long.
 The goal is to provide at least 1 ½ to 1 ¾ inch penetration into the underlying stud.
 Remember to allow for wallboard thickness, dead air space, and cabinet hanging rail thickness.

-In our particular installation, the walls were concrete block.
+In our particular installation, the walls were concrete blocks.
 After asking around, we discovered that the best attachment method was to drill a hole into the concrete and secure the cabinet to the wall using a Tap-con screw.
-A Tap-con screw is a special self-tapping screw made specifically for attachment into concrete.
+A Tap-con screw is a special self-tapping screw made specifically for attachment into the concrete.